 In this video, Blake shows you how to assemble and use the latest version of the popular Ishii blue Big Clinker tile cutters.

-In this video, Blake shows you how to dress a diamond blade.
-Blades that have seen heavy use my not cut efficiently (or at all).
-Dressing reconditions the blade by removing glazing debris caused by use, heat and friction, exposing fresh diamond.
-The dressing stone is available here.
+In this video, Blake Adsero, Master Wholesale President, shows you how to dress or sharpen a diamond tile saw blade.
+Diamond Blades that have seen heavy use may not cut efficiently (or at all).
+Dressing the diamond blade reconditions the tile saw blade by removing glazing debris caused by use, heat, and friction, and re-exposing fresh diamond.
+The Master Wholesale Rubbing Stone used for dressing diamond blades is available here.

 In this instructional video, Blake demonstrate how to correctly drill a hole in ceramic tile using a diamond hole saw and a cordless drill.

 Dry stone polishing pads have diamonds and other abrasives embedded in a heat-resistant resin, allowing them to be used without water.
 Running them against abrasive surfaces such as granite and concrete slowly remove pad material which exposes fresh diamonds.
 The diamond content and makeup of the resin matrix is what determines speed, longevity and quality of the polish that the pad can produce.
 Dry polishing pads perform best on granite and harder stones; for marble and softer stones you will see resin smear (pad leaving color on stone) above about 800 grit.
 You can drop the RPM on your polisher to help with this, but I recommend silica carbide sand paper for polishing soft stones.